Skip to Main Content

 CCSpin is the website of Contra Costa Youth Journalism, a collaborative effort involving educational institutions and professional news organizations dedicated to expanding opportunities for Contra Costa County high school students to share stories about their schools and communities.
 This initiative seeks to furnish Contra Costa County residents with pertinent and practical local news and information.

-Thirteen students representing nine Contra Costa County high schools were selected for the program in December 2023.
-Between February and May 2024, they will be reporting and writing on a variety of news subjects relevant to their schools and local communities under the guidance of the CCYJ editorial team, which is composed of Bay Area news professionals and educators.
-These stories are also being made available to local news organizations.
+For the Fall-Winter 2024 program, 13 students representing 10 Contra Costa County high schools were selected for the program in June 2024.
+In August, they began reporting and writing on a variety of news subjects relevant to their schools and local communities under the guidance of the CCYJ editorial team, which is composed of Bay Area news professionals and educators.
+These stories are also published on Local News Matters and made available to local news organizations.

 The students have received lessons on reporting and writing news articles, including techniques for researching reliable information, conducting interviews, and structuring their stories.
 They have been introduced to the importance of a free press and the First Amendment, ethical considerations in journalism, and the incorporation of diversity, equity, and inclusion into news coverage.